robang74/redfishos/marketing.md

 The added value of having such a virtual clone is pretty clear to end-users.
 In fact, they can leave the office for a holiday, disconnect themselves to enjoy their free time, and still be reachable by texts and phone calls from a selected number of people.

+The phonebook, call history and text messages can be manage by a user-friendly web interface available only via USB cable to grant the privacy and securita.
 Moreover, in this mode, the smartphone can endure between 3 and 6 days in standby, depending on the signal coverage, with a full charge of the battery.

 ---